cppservergit/cppserver-docs/architecture.md

 #### No Volumes

-If you are not going to serve a static website with CPPServer, receive uploads and you prefer to use config.json embedded into the container's image, then you can get rid of the volumes and volumeMounts sections shown above, and you won't need to create a configMap containing config.json prior to applying this YAML.
+If you are not going to serve a static website with CPPServer, receive uploads and prefer to use config.json embedded into the container's image, then you can get rid of the volumes and volumeMounts sections shown above, and you won't need to create a configMap containing config.json prior to applying this YAML.
 Regarding config.json, it is a question of convenience, if you are changing config.json frequently (like during development) then you may want to keep it as a configMap and just `rollout restart` CPPServer deployment in order to load the new config.json.
 In production you may prefer using only an image containing config.json, and whenever there is an update in config.json, you will have to update the image and its tag (optional with dockerhub), update the reference in the YAML and apply it to the cluster, if you are using a local registry you need to change the image's tag (usually a version number) in order to make the deployment use the new image, this is not necessary when referencing the image from dockerhub (default).